-- (b) The Secretary to the Harmsworth Trust shall convene the selection panels for the annual competition to recruit persons to be appointed as Early Career Researchers. - (c) The Secretary to the Harmsworth Trust shall receive a stipend determined from time to time by the Governing Body.
+- (a) There shall be a Secretary to the Harmsworth Trust who shall be responsible for oversight of Early Career Researchers and of matters relating to their progress. - (b) The Secretary to the Harmsworth Trust shall receive a stipend determined from time to time by the Governing Body.